Executive Overview: AODA Compliance

 How do I make an AODA Compliant Website?

 There are a few ways to become compliant.
 For some, using artificial intelligence is the best option.
 For others, redevelopment with a manual audit and remediation is required.

 Contact The Story to discuss your situation and the best approach for getting your website compliant.

 AODA (Accessibility for Ontarians with Disabilities Act) is a law that was implemented in 2005.
 AODA Compliant web development applies to organizations, both public and private in Ontario, Canada.

-- Non-text elements on the website, such as images, have text alternatives.
+- Non-text elements (such as images) on the website have text alternatives.

 - Web pages and links have self-explanatory titles.

 - Website navigation and functions can work using a keyboard only.

 - There can be no dead ends with keyboard navigation.